Sunday, June 05, 2011

 Remembering

-"He hates the cold," the father said of his son.
+"He hates the cold," the father said of his son standing guard.
 "And he doesn't quite understand why he volunteered to do Remembrance duty.
-But he knows he had family in the War, in Holland."
+But he knows he had family in the War.
+In Holland."

-The view through the camera lens humbled me.
+The view through my camera lens humbled me.
 Until slurring words interrupted my thought process.
 I looked up to find a young man brush by me.

-"Ya know what the travesty is?" he said, his index finger weaving to puncture the air in the direction of the young cadets.
+"Ya know what the travesty is?" he said, his index finger wagging to puncture the air in the direction of the young cadets.
 "Sending these guys to Afghanistan."

 I shook my head as Genius waltzed off, unsteady in his gait.